 – – –

-Shelley is the assistant editor of The Catholic Commentator, diocesan newspaper of Baton Rouge.
+Shelley is assistant editor of The Catholic Commentator, newspaper of the Diocese of Baton Rouge.